mee25870/MIST4610Group3Project2/README.md

 <img width="1115" height="562" alt="Screenshot 2026-04-27 at 3 04 27 PM" src="https://github.com/user-attachments/assets/e7a3ac66-7d05-4ded-b2c5-2d8f43175f96" />

+**Chart #1:** This is a graph illustrating the frequency of property crime incidents (Y-axis) from 1979 to the most recent available year (X-axis).
+It allows us not only to observe the approximate number of property crimes at a specific point in time, but also to notice the overall trend over time of how that number has changed, which we can see has mostly trended downward from about 1994 onward.

 <img width="1101" height="542" alt="Screenshot 2026-04-27 at 3 04 38 PM" src="https://github.com/user-attachments/assets/cffabea0-8f55-4bcc-9303-b0d672bac530" />

+**Chart #2:** This chart shows the frequency of (?) incidents   .
+In this case, the chart is able to be manipulated by changing the Y-axis variable to a preferred type of crime (property crime, homicide, etc.), to then individually view the frequencies of those categories within the different states